 UK Furniture & Flooring Sector Report : June 2021Access report with a free trial subscription

 No payment required.
 Free for 30 days.
 Cancel anytime

-- Retail sales fell by 1.7% in January, year-on-year, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted, exc.
+Furniture & Flooring retail sales rose by 00% in March, year-on-year, with total retail sales rising by 00% year-on-year, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted, exc.
 Fuel).